Dealing With Unhappy Customers

-This means that you set aside any feelings you might have that the situation isn't your fault, or that your client has made a mistake, or that he or she is giving you unfair criticism.
+This means that you set aside any feelings you might have that the situation isn't your fault, or that your client has made a mistake, or that they are giving you unfair criticism.

 All that matters is that you realize that your customer or client is upset, and that it's up to you to solve the problem.
 Adjust your mindset so that you're giving 100 percent of your focus to your client, and to the current situation.

-The most important step in the whole of this process is listening actively to what your client or customer is saying - he wants to be heard, and to air his grievances.
+The most important step in the whole of this process is listening actively to what your client or customer is saying – they want to be heard, and to air their grievances.

 Resist the temptation to try to solve the situation right away, or to jump to conclusions about what happened.
-Instead, let your client tell you his story.
-As he's talking, don't plan out what you're going to say when he's done - this isn't active listening!
+Instead, let your client tell you their story.
+As they're talking, don't plan out what you're going to say when they're done – this isn't active listening!

 Also, don't allow anything to interrupt this conversation.
 Give your client all of your attention.

-Once he's had time to explain why he's upset, repeat his concerns so you're sure that you're addressing the right issue.
+Once they've had time to explain why they're upset, repeat their concerns so you're sure that you're addressing the right issue.
 If you need to, ask questions to make sure that you've identified the problem correctly.

 Use calm, objective wording.
 For example, "As I understand it, you are, quite rightly, upset because we didn't deliver the samples that we promised you last week."

 Once you're sure that you understand your client's concerns, be empathic.
-Show her you understand why she's upset.
+Show that you understand why they're upset.